 It is wise to never accept unsolicited invitations while travelling.
 Whether it is someone trying to sell you something or pretending to help, their true intentions may be sinister.
 Offers to take your photo may see your camera stolen or helping with directions may lead you to an unsafe destination or harmful situation.

 Some thieves may simply approach you so as to distract you, where they can then pickpocket you or run away with your bags.
 Some strangers may express overly flirtatious behaviour so as to con you out of money or even cause you physical harm.
-You might even prefer to grab an anti-theft purse to keep all your belongings safe.
+You might even prefer to grab an anti-theft purse or something like the travel infinity scarf with a hidden pocket, to keep all your belongings safe.
 Being cautious around strangers while travelling is one of the best ways to stay safe while travelling.

 Happy and safe travels!